 QuickTime format (.mov) for movie files.
-Spatial-compressed codecs will always provide better playback results than temporarily-compressed codecs (e.g. H.264 is not recommended).
-MP4 is not recommended.
+Spatial-compressed codecs will always provide better playback results than temporarily-compressed codecs (e.g. H264 and MP4 are not recommended and MPEG2 is not supported).

-- + Photo JPEG Medium (50-60%) is the recommended codec for movie clips. - + Apple ProRes Light or Normal are recommended, High Quality can be used if you make sure the bitrate is not too high (150Mb/sec or lower).
+- + Photo JPEG Medium (50-60%) is the recommended codec for movie clips. - + Apple ProRes Light or Normal are also recommended, High Quality can be used if you make sure the bitrate is not too high (150Mb/sec or lower).